 You can make a payment at any time, with any payment method that's available to you.
 To make one, follow these steps:

-- Click the tools icon and choose Billing & payments.
+- Click the tools icon and then under "Billing" choose Summary.

 - Click Make a payment.